Dollhouse Shingling Guide

 Re-Shingling

-You can re-shingle any dollhouse by simply prying off the old shingles from the roof panels and applying new ones.
+You can re-shingle any dollhouse by removing the old shingles from the roof panels and applying new ones.
+If the shingles were installed with templates, this process is straightforward.
+If not, it may be more challenging.